smereczynski/SignalR-Chat/README.md

 3. Client reconciles optimistic entry (replaces temp rendering)
 4. If offline/disconnected: message stored in sessionStorage outbox until reconnect & room join

+### Read receipts
+- Clients mark messages as read when they reach the bottom of the timeline or when messages come into view, debounced to reduce chatter.
+- Server persists the reader in each message's `ReadBy` set and broadcasts `messageRead` events for real-time UI updates.
+- REST fallback: `POST /api/messages/{id}/read` marks a message as read for the current user.

 ### REST Fallback (Feature-Flagged)
 A narrow REST POST endpoint (`POST /api/Messages`) exists solely to satisfy the "immediate post after authentication" integration scenario and is **disabled by default**.